tastycabbage/Node-OWOP/DOCS.md

 # DOCS
-Variable `server` is global well you doesnt need to require it.
+Variable `server` is global well you doesn't need to require it.
 **All scripts need follow syntax.**
 **The makers of Node OWOP shall not be liable for damages caused by scripts of unknown origin, i.e. not from them.**
 **If you create a nice script I can check it and then approve and add it to trusted scripts.**